Genivia/ugrep/README.md

   files, install the [lzma](https://tukaani.org/xz) library, e.g. with `sudo apt-get install -y liblzma-dev`.

-After installing these libraries, re-execute the commands to rebuild **ugrep**:
+After installing one or more of these libraries, re-execute the commands to rebuild **ugrep**:

     $ cd ugrep
     $ ./build.sh